Sigmapitech/area-techno-tester/considerations/mobile-flutter/README.md

 - Provide natural support for some commons IDEs, with a decent amount of options and the ability to run the application in an emulator directly throught said IDE.

 ## What is General Feeling? (installations, tools, libs & support)
-Overall, the language isn't unpleasant.
-The installation felt somewhat bad due to Android studio being very heavy.
-The tutos and documentation really make it easy to get started.
-It was decently hard to create the APK at first but making an application for computer was really easy.
+Overall, the experience was pretty midling.
+The installation went really poorly.
+While the code documentation is well-made, the installations tutorials are very bad and don't take into account some factors.

 ## Advantages
 - Can be used for both Ios and Android.